Ohio Democrats State Logo

 Applications for absentee ballots for

-2021 elections may be accepted (first day of the year)
+2025 elections may be accepted the first day of the new year –

-To receive your ballot by mail, please print absentee ballot request form.
+To receive your ballot by mail, please print out absentee ballot request form.

-(NOTE: Absentee Ballot Request Form MUST be printed and signed.)
+(NOTE: Absentee Ballot Request Form MUST be printed out and signed.)

 Then mail or drop off your request form to